Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ### Independant Contrasts

 We used phylogenetic independant contrast to assess whether fourth trochanter position is correlated with body mass, utilizing the function **pic()** in the package **ape**.
 We first calculated independant contrasts for fourth trochanter position and body mass for all taxa; these contrasts were then subjected to linear regression.
+Since we expected body mass to drive changes in hindlimb muscle architecture, regressions were conducted with body mass contrast as the independant variable and fourth trochanter position as the dependant variable.
 This procedure was repeated for Saurischia and Ornithischia seperately.

 ## Results